Gardening Recipes

 Yet another reason to grow or forage for beautyberries!

-For the record, I also crush fresh catnip leaves in my hands, rub it on my skin, and find it also repels mosquitos, so beautyberries aren’t the only plant you can grow with strong insect/mosquito-repellent compounds.
-(Read our interview: From the scientists: how to use catnip as a mosquito repellent.)
+Side note: I also crush fresh home-grown catnip leaves in my hands, rub them on my skin, and find it also repels mosquitos.
+No, beautyberries aren’t the only plant you can grow to use as a mosquito repellent.
+However, catnip leaves are only available in the spring and early summer, whereas beautyberry leaves are available all summer long.
+(Read: From the scientists: how to use catnip as a mosquito repellent and 13 edible plants you can grow and use to repel mosquitoes.)

-As mentioned throughout this article, yes, beautyberries are indeed edible.
+As mentioned throughout this article, beautyberries are indeed edible.
 They’re just not something you’ll want to eat raw by the handful.
-However, they are quite good once cooked and properly prepared.
+However, we find them delicious once cooked and used in recipes.

 Beautyberry honey jello makes a colorful, tasty seasonal dessert.
 Beautyberry recipes

-Beautyberry honey jello makes a colorful, tasty seasonal dessert.
+Beautyberry honey jello makes a colorful, tasty seasonal dessert that kids will also love.
 Recipe below!

 Preparing beautyberries for recipes